astronomer/airflow-guides/guides/intro-to-airflow.md

 - **DAG**: Directed Acyclic Graph.
 An Airflow DAG is a workflow defined as a graph where all dependencies between nodes are directed and does not contain circles.
 For more information on Airflow DAGs see the [Introduction to Airflow DAGs](https://www.astronomer.io/guides/dags/) guide.
 - **Dagrun**: The execution of a DAG at a specific point in time is called a Dagrun.
 A DAG can have scheduled Dagruns for example hourly or daily and manually triggered Dagruns.
 - **Task**: In Airflow, a task is a node in a DAG graph describing one unit of work.
-- **Task Instance**: The combination of a task in a specific DAG being executed at a specific point in time is refered to as a task instance.
+- **Task Instance**: The combination of a task in a specific DAG being executed at a specific point in time is referred to as a task instance.

 When authoring DAGs you will mostly interact with Operators, the building blocks of DAGs.
 An operator is an abstraction over Python code designed to perform a specific action and takes the form of a function that accepts parameters.
 Each Operator in your DAG code corresponds to one Airflow task.